 A graduate of the University of Birmingham, Hannah completed her PGCE in secondary History and then a PG Dip Education at Bath University.
 Having taught in, and then led, a History department for six years, she transitioned to become her school's SENCO, completing her National Award for SEN Co-ordination and then a PG Dip in Dyslexia at Bath Spa University.
 An experienced senior leader, Hannah now oversees the special needs provision of a 2-18 school in Worcestershire, as well as working on two major national projects to improve provision for children and young people with SEND.

 Frustrated by the postcode lottery of provision across schools nationally, Hannah envisioned a National SENCO Survey in order to establish a national expectation of protected time for those who oversee SEN Co-ordination in their schools.
 She has been privileged to work alongside colleagues at the NEU, nasen and Bath Spa University to oversee the creation and execution of a national SENCO survey in September 2018.
 Published at the end of 2018, the Survey received almost 2000 responses and the team are now working on securing the recommendations made.
-You can find out more here.
+You can find the published report here.

 Inspired by the many wonderful children and young people she has worked with, Hannah dreamt up The Generation CAN Awards as a way to shine a light on the many heartwarming and remarkable stories of those with special educational needs and disabilities.
 Purposed with a mission to encourage and empower, the charity Generation CAN has huge aspirations to grow across the United Kingdom and beyond.
 You can find out more about the Worcestershire Awards here, as well as the Phase One trial of the Schools' Awards.